gezalore/designbench/docs/source/running.rst

 inputs, and checking simulation results, which are not relevant for performance evaluation, and are not instrumented.

-To see all major steps that designbench will instrument, you can run:
+To see all major steps that RTLMeter will instrument, you can run:

 .. code:: shell

-    ./designbench show --steps
+    ./rtlmeter show --steps

 Structure of working directory
 ------------------------------

-``./designbench run`` will place all artifacts into a *working directory*, which is called ``work`` by default.
+``./rtlmeter run`` will place all artifacts into a *working directory*, which is called ``work`` by default.
 An alternative path to the working directory can be specified with the ``--workRoot`` option.